Michael Silver (CEO): Philanthropic activities

 Silver established the not-for-profit American Elements' Academics & Periodicals Department in 2006 which supports high school, college and graduate school education in high technology and materials science.
 The Department has sponsored academic and industry conferences in fields including space exploration, nanotechnology, green technologies, solar energy and robotics.
 In 2011, it co-sponsored with the National Science Foundation a four-part PBS TV series on NOVA entitled Making Stuff examining the world of materials science.
 Silver hosted a delegation in 2011 from the UCLA Medical Center in Los Angeles, California to the Inner Mongolian Medical Teaching College in Baotou, China which has led to student and teacher exchanges and the development of a joint AIDS program.
 He served as a trustee of the Natural History Museum of Los Angeles County (2017-2021) and serves as a member of the board of directors of the Institute of Contemporary Art, Los Angeles and the Sarara Initiative in Northern Kenya and the council of the Getty Research Institute in Los Angeles.
 He also serves on the directors council of the Getty Museum in Los Angeles and has underwritten artists in residence at the UCLA Hammer Museum.
-In winter 2021, Mr. Silver established the Michael Silver Fund with a gift to the J. Paul Getty Museum.
+In winter 2021, Silver established the Michael Silver Fund with a gift to the J. Paul Getty Museum.
 In recognition of the gift, the Getty Board of Trustees named the Michael Silver Family Gallery at the museum.
 He has made in-kind donations of artwork to the National Museum of African American History & Culture in Washington, DC.